 Step 3: Write the Question Prompt

 The question wording should tell participants how to interact with the map.
-For example, drop a pin in an area where you would like to see a new transit route or stop.
+For example: "Drop a pin on the map where you would like to see a new bus stop."

 To give participants additional information or context, you can add explainer text in the content box below the question wording, e.g. "Note: You can only place 3 pins or fewer on the map."